Lakens/statistical_inferences/docs/14-computationalreproducibility.md

 Apple operating systems means you might need to search the internet for solutions to problems you run into – this is very normal, and even experienced programmers do this all the time.
-If you get stuck, you can check what you did against what the assignment should look like by visiting the public versions of part of this assignment:
+If you get stuck, you can check what you did against what the code should look like by visiting the public versions of part of this example:

 GitHub repository: <https://github.com/Lakens/reproducibility_assignment>